MeTaNoV/WattX-Data-Science-Challenge/challenge/README.md

 Your challenge results will be evaluated based on the following criteria

-- prediction accuracy (for the first part)
+* prediction accuracy (for the first part)
-- code cleanliness and documentation
+* code cleanliness and documentation
-- level of creativity / ingenuity of your solution
+* level of creativity / ingenuity of your solution

-## Questions?
+## Questions

 Feel free to [email us](mailto:ds@wattx.io) with any questions you might have about the challenge.